Anthony Head: 2000s: Mainstream success

 In 2001, he appeared in a special webcast version of Doctor Who, a story called Death Comes to Time, in which he played the Time Lord Valentine.
 He also guest starred in the Excelis Trilogy, a series of Doctor Who audio adventures produced by Big Finish Productions, and in 2005 narrated the two-part documentary Project: WHO?, detailing the television revival of the series, for BBC Radio 2 (and released to CD in 2006 by BBC Audio).
 In April 2006 he appeared as a school's alien headmaster, Mr. Finch, in an episode of the second series entitled "School Reunion".
-Soon after, he recorded an abridged audio book of the Doctor Who novel The Nightmare of Black Island by Mike Tucker.
+Soon after, he recorded an abridged audiobook of the Doctor Who novel The Nightmare of Black Island by Mike Tucker.
 He narrated the third and fourth series of Doctor Who Confidential.
-He also voiced the character Baltazar, Scourge of the Universe (an evil space pirate searching for the Infinite) in the first ever animated Doctor Who special, "The Infinite Quest".
+He also voiced the character Baltazar, Scourge of the Universe (an evil space pirate searching for the Infinite) in the first-ever animated Doctor Who special, "The Infinite Quest".
 Head had previously auditioned for the role of the Eighth Doctor for the 1996 television film, but lost out to Paul McGann.

 In early 2006, he appeared in an episode of Hotel Babylon, a BBC One drama set in a hotel, in which he played a suicidal man who recovers and lands a music deal.
 The same year he filmed a pilot for a new show entitled Him and Us, loosely based on the life of openly gay rock star Elton John, for American TV channel ABC, co-starring Kim Cattrall.
 In July he appeared as Captain Hook at the Children's Party at the Palace, a live pantomime staged in the grounds of Buckingham Palace as part of Queen Elizabeth II's 80th birthday celebrations.
 In October 2006, he voiced Ponsonby, leader of MI6, in Destroy All Humans!
 2.

-At San Diego Comic-Con in 2007, Joss Whedon said talks were almost completed for a 90-minute Buffy the Vampire Slayer spin-off, Ripper, as a BBC special, with both Head and the BBC on board, though this has not come to fruition.
+At San Diego Comic-Con in 2007, Joss Whedon said talks were almost completed for a 90-minute Buffy the Vampire Slayer spin-off, Ripper, as a BBC special, with both Head and the BBC on board, though this did not come to fruition.
 In 2007, he portrayed Stockard Channing's gay brother in the English film Sparkle, and appeared as Mr. Colubrine in the ITV1 comedy drama Sold.
 Head also appeared as Sir Walter Elliot in Persuasion.
+For this role, he was nominated for the Monte-Carlo TV Festival Award for Best Performance by an Actor in Television Films.
 Head also narrated a BBC behind-the-scenes programme for the American television series Heroes, Heroes Unmasked.
-He has also been seen as Maurice Riley in the BBC drama The Invisibles alongside Warren Clarke.
+He had also been seen as Maurice Riley in the BBC drama The Invisibles alongside Warren Clarke.